-The Causes of Rising Damp
+The Causes Rising Damp in Buildings

 Rising damp is a common structural defect which, left unchecked, can cause severe damage to a building structure.
 This damage can include the spoilage of plaster and other decorative finishes and rot in wall plates, floorboards, floor joists and skirting boards.
 In this edition of the Twistfix blog, we will look in more detail at the problem of rising dampness and the common reasons for which it can occur.